["trends"]

 An Aperol Americano cocktail

-The Americano is a gorgeous bitter-sweet blend of the orange and spice flavors of Campari complemented by the fruity and spicy character of Cinzano Vermouth Rosso, charged with effervescent club soda to make a languid long drink that’s a favourite at cafes throughout Italy.
-Summer spritz cocktails do not come classier than this.
+The Americano is a gorgeous bitter-sweet blend of the orange and spice flavours of Campari, complemented by the fruity and spicy character of Cinzano Vermouth Rosso, charged with effervescent club soda to make a languid, long drink that’s a favourite in cafés throughout Italy.
+Summery sips do not come classier than this.

 More lemony goodness: 11 Lively Limoncello Cocktail Recipes for all Lemon Lovers